benchlab/BenchGov/README.md

 The Governance enables Bench Network's MultiChain to support a governance system on both the `RootChain`, `SideChains` and `dappChains` integrated with the Bench Network.

-In this system, BEN (BenchCoin) holders or the native staking coin of the `SideChain` or `dappChain` in particular can vote on what we call `Motions`, on a 1 native staking coin to 1 vote scale.
+In this system, MARK (BenchMark) holders or the native staking coin of the `SideChain` or `dappChain` in particular can vote on what we call `Motions`, on a 1 native staking coin to 1 vote scale.

 ## Bench Network Definitions
 * **Bench Network** - DPOS MultiChain, Powered By BenchCore.
 * **RootChain** - First blockchain added to the MultiChain.
 In Bench Network's MultiChain, BenchChain is the `RootChain`
-* **BEN / BenchCoin** - Native Coin of the Bench Network's `RootChain`
+* **MARK / BenchMark** - Native Mark of the Bench Network's `RootChain`
-* **BEN holder** - an entity that holds some amount of BenchCoins
+* **MARK holder** - an entity that holds some amount of BenchMarks
-* **Candidate** - a BEN holder that is actively involved in the BenchChain blockchain protocol running a BenchChain Full Node and is competing with other candidates to be elected as a Rocketeer.
+* **Candidate** - a MARK holder that is actively involved in the BenchChain blockchain protocol running a BenchChain Full Node and is competing with other candidates to be elected as a Rocketeer.
 * **Rocketeer** - a candidate that is currently selected among a set of candidates to be able to sign protocol messages in the BenchChain logic protocol
-* **Delegator** - an BEN holder that has insured some of its BenchCoins by delegating them to a Rocketeer (or a candidate)
+* **Delegator** - an MARK holder that has insured some of its BenchMarks by delegating them to a Rocketeer (or a candidate)
-* **Insuring BenchCoins** - a process of locking BenchCoins in a insure deposit (putting BenchCoins under protocol control).
-BenchCoins are always insured through a Rocketeer (or candidate) process.
-Insured BenchCoins can be slashed (burned) in case a Rocketeer process misbehaves (does not behave according to the protocol specification).
+* **Insuring BenchMarks** - a process of locking BenchMarks in a insure deposit (putting BenchMarks under protocol control).
+BenchMarks are always insured through a Rocketeer (or candidate) process.
+Insured BenchMarks can be slashed (burned) in case a Rocketeer process misbehaves (does not behave according to the protocol specification).
-  BEN holders can regain access to their insured BenchCoins if they have not been slashed by waiting an Uninsuring period.
+  MARK holders can regain access to their insured BenchMarks if they have not been slashed by waiting an Uninsuring period.
-* **Uninsuring period** - a period of time after which BEN holder gains access to its insured BenchCoins (they can be withdrawn to a user account) or they can be re-delegated.
+* **Uninsuring period** - a period of time after which MARK holder gains access to its insured BenchMarks (they can be withdrawn to a user account) or they can be re-delegated.
-* **Inflationary provisions** - inflation is the process of increasing the BEN supply.
+* **Inflationary provisions** - inflation is the process of increasing the MARK supply.
-  BenchCoins are periodically created on the Bench Network and issued to insured BEN holders.
+  BenchMarks are periodically created on the Bench Network and issued to insured MARK holders.
-  The goal of inflation is to incentize most of the BenchCoins in existence to be insured.
+  The goal of inflation is to incentize most of the BenchMarks in existence to be insured.
 * **Transaction fees** - transaction fee is a fee that is included in a Cosmsos Hub transaction.
-The fees are collected by the current rocketeer set and distributed among Rocketeers and delegators in proportion to their insured BEN share.
+The fees are collected by the current rocketeer set and distributed among Rocketeers and delegators in proportion to their insured MARK share.
 * **Commission fee** - a fee taken from the transaction fees by a rocketeer for their service